Bertrand Gachot: Formula One

 Gachot driving for Onyx at the 1989 Belgian Grand Prix.

-By this stage Gachot was considered one of the sport's most promising young drivers.
+By this stage, Gachot was considered one of the sport's most promising young drivers.
 He was signed by the newly formed Onyx team, having played a role in attracting the team's Moneytron sponsorship from businessman Jean-Pierre Van Rossem, and was partnered with the experienced Stefan Johansson.
 The team was well funded, but late in getting its car prepared.
 As a new entrant it was obliged to pre-qualify, and it was not until the French Grand Prix that Gachot made it onto the grid.
 He started 11th (two places ahead of Johansson) and ran in the points until battery problems dropped him to an eventual 13th and last.
 Despite qualifying for four of the next five events, he was then fired by van Rossem after complaining about his lack of testing time; his private grievances were publicly aired in an Onyx press release, and he was replaced with JJ Lehto.
 In early October he tested with Arrows at Silverstone, as he was being considered for a drive in 1990 which did not materialize.
 Gachot then found employment with the struggling Rial team for the final two races of the season, failing to qualify its ageing chassis for either race.
 The team folded over the winter.

-1990 was initially more promising, as he switched to the Coloni team.
+1990 was initially more promising, as Gachot switched to the Coloni team.
 The small Italian outfit had signed an exclusive deal with Subaru to use its new Carlo Chiti-designed and Motori Moderni-built 1235 flat-12 engine, and Gachot was selected to drive the sole entry.
 However, the engine was overweight and underpowered, resulting in a poorly-handling car that rarely ran for more than a few laps; he appeared to have little prospect of getting out of pre-qualifying.
 At the season opener in Phoenix, his gear selector rod broke on his first flying lap and he was unable to set a representative time.
 Subaru withdrew entirely after the British Grand Prix.
-After that the car ran with a Cosworth DFR engine, and performances improved; the withdrawal of Onyx ironically promoted Gachot to the main qualifying sessions, but the car still was not quick enough and he failed to make the grid all season.
+After that, the car ran with a Cosworth DFR engine, and performances improved; the withdrawal of Onyx ironically promoted Gachot to the main qualifying sessions, but the car still was not quick enough and he failed to make the grid all season.